-An easy example of which to choose is based on a very hard to answer a question.
+An easy example of which to choose is based on a very hard-to-answer question.
 How long do I need the protection?
 One fundamental thing to understand is that life insurance is not an investment, regardless of what an insurance agent tells you.
 Life insurance is for protection and protection only.

 Here are some basics of whole life.

 Whole life is the right solution if you’re looking for permanent life insurance that will produce guaranteed cash value.
-This product is ideal for an initial life insurance purchase, to cover a child or grandchild or to assist in business situations.
-The cash value of this policy is accessible when you need it, such as an emergency or an unexpected opportunity.
+This product is ideal for an initial life insurance purchase, to cover a child or grandchild, or to assist in business situations.
+The cash value of this policy is accessible when you need it, such as in an emergency or an unexpected opportunity.
 Whole life provides a guaranteed premium, death benefit, and cash value.
 Your premiums remain the same and are paid until age 90.
-Many whole life policies also will pay dividends which can be used to reduce premiums or to add to the cash value.
-Whole life contracts offer guarantees such as nonforfeiture options.
+Many whole-life policies also will pay dividends, which can be used to reduce premiums or to add to the cash value.
+Whole-life contracts offer guarantees such as nonforfeiture options.

 Nonforfeiture Options: To protect yourself if you are ever unable to pay your policy premiums, you can choose one of our four nonforfeiture options.